lawwman/tutorial/crypto/ethereum/eth_whitepaper.md

 it is a blockchain with a built-in `Turing-complete programming language`, allowing anyone to write `smart contracts` and `decentralized applications` where they can create their own arbitrary rules for ownership, transaction formats and state transition functions.

 ## Ethereum Accounts
-In Ethereum, the state is made up of objects called "accounts".
+In Ethereum, the state is made up of objects called "accounts", each with 20-byte address.
+It contains:

-- An `account` has a 20-byte address.
-- `state transitions` are direct transfers of value and information between `accounts`.

-An Ethereum `account` contains four fields:
 - The `nonce`, a counter used to make sure each transaction can only be processed once
 - The account's current `ether balance`
 - The account's `contract code`, if present
 - The account's `storage` (empty by default)

-`Ether` is the main internal crypto-fuel of Ethereum, and is used to pay transaction fees.

 There are two types of accounts:
 - `externally owned accounts`: controlled by private keys